ezEngine/docs-src/pages/docs/tools/fileserve.md

 Generally the fileserve functionality is added to the engine through the `ezFileservePlugin`.
 Enabling it is thus just a matter of loading that plugin during engine initialization.
 If your game is built on top of `ezGameApplication` (such as [ezPlayer](player.md)), it is automatically enabled in development builds for platforms that have file access restrictions (see `ezGameApplication::Init_LoadRequiredPlugins()` for details).
 This is also true for [ezInspector](inspector.md) support.

-If your game is [using a custom application class (TODO)](../runtime/application/application.md), make sure this is set up in your code.
+If your game is [using a custom application class](../runtime/application/application.md), make sure this is set up in your code.
 The [Shader Explorer Sample](../../samples/shader-explorer.md) is such an application and should be used as reference.

 If you want more control over the fileserve connection in your application, have a look at `ezFileserveClient`.